markosluga/kolla-fountain/README.md

 kolla[05:06] # repalce with your monitoring nodes (usually controllers)

 [storage]
-kolla[07:08] # repalce with your cinder nodes
+kolla[07:08] # repalce with your cinder (storage) nodes

-4. Run [cinder-node-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/cinder-node-prep.sh) on your storage nodes.

 5. Just like for the single nodes please also edit ~/kolla-fountain/etc/kolla/globals.yml replacing the following with your values:

 openstack_release: "wallaby" # change this to your desired version!
-kolla_internal_vip_address: "192.168.1.100" # change this IP to your IP!
+kolla_internal_vip_address: "192.168.1.100" # change this IP to an unused IP of your management network NOT the host IP!
-network_interface: "eth0" # change this to your mgmt adapter!
+network_interface: "eth0" # change this to your management network adapter!
-api_interface: "{{ network_interface }}"
 tunnel_interface: "eth1" # change this to your private networks adapter!
 neutron_bridge_name: "br-ex,br-ex2" # change the number of external brisges to the number of external adapters
 neutron_external_interface: "eth2,eth3" # change this to your external adapters adapter!

-Run [multi-host-prep.sh](https://github.com/markosluga/kolla-fountain/blob/main/multi-host-prep.sh) on **all** nodes beofre you run the multinode deployment.

-Now you are ready to deploy with [deploy-multi.sh](https://github.com/markosluga/kolla-fountain/blob/main/deploy-multi.sh) on any of the nodes that you are working on.
+6. Now you are ready to deploy with [deploy-multi.sh](https://github.com/markosluga/kolla-fountain/blob/main/deploy-multi.sh) on any of the nodes that you are working on.

 (c) marko@markocloud.com